AltiV/leapgrad-twitter/README.md

 API Location: https://twitter-api-clone-express.herokuapp.com/

 This is a backend application that simulates some functionalities of Twitter, including user authentication, sending messages to other users, and posting tweets.
+Authentication is handled using sessions via express-session.

 ## Techologies Used
 - Node.js